 This sort of situation exists in many Assembly segments across the state that is bound to hamper the developmental and other social welfare activities.
 The 29th amendment of State Constituion made by the state government further needs amendment so far as it is in direct conflict with the Indian Constitution.
 If the state government is really sincere in conducting fair and free polls, giving due representation to all the far flung, hilly and inaccessible areas, it will have to constitute Delimitation Commission, withstanding its internal limitations failing which it will jeopardize the whole exercise of democratic process of elections and ultimately tantamount to repetition of polls malpractices that have already landed the state in the present situation of chaos, confusion, death and destruction.

-The glaring instances of unjustified already delimited constituencies of Jammu and Kashmir are depicted as under:-
+The glaring instances of unjustified already delimited constituencies of Jammu and Kashmir based on population figures are depicted as under:

 |Jammu Province||Kashmir Province|

 |Rajouri – 1,03,672||Habba Kadal 50,780|